reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 So, instead of answering "what are the changes?", **it's better to answer "What are the changes for?"**.

 ### Formatting
+Let's start with Git conventions.
+The rest of the styles have these conventions in their core.

-**Git suggests a commit message should have three parts including a subject, a description, and a ticket number.** Let's see the exact template that git mentions in its [website](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration):
+**Git suggests a commit message should have three parts including a subject, a description, and a ticket number.**
+Let's see the exact template mentioned in [Git's website](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration):

 > Subject line (try to keep under 50 characters)

 > Multi-line description of commit,
 > feel free to be detailed.
+(Up to 72)

 > [Ticket: X]

----
 **The subject is better to be less than 50 characters** to get a clean output when executing the following command: git log --oneline. **The description is better to be up to 72 characters.**

 Preslav Rachev [in his article](https://p5v.medium.com/what-s-with-the-50-72-rule-8a906f61f09c) explains the reason for the 50/72 rule.
 The ideal size of a git commit summary is around 50 characters in length.
 Analyzing the average length of commit messages in the Linux kernel suggests this number.
 The 72 character rule is to center the description on an 80-column terminal in the git log since it adds four blank spaces at the left when displaying the commit message, so we want to add space for four more blank spaces on the right side.

----

 #### Conventional Commit Messages in Depth
+Firstly we discuss conventional commit messages in general, following by a brief review of what Semantic Versioning is.
+Then we explain the three most famous suggested styles.

-[Conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) suggests great commit message formats that joint perfectly with semantic commits conventions.
+[Conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) **suggests great commit message formats that joint perfectly with semantic commits conventions**.
-They stand on top of the meaning of the semantic versioning which we explain soon.
+We explain it thoroughly after a quick review of what semantic versioning is.

-##### Semantic Versioning
+#### Semantic Versioning
 As described on [semver website](https://semver.org/), semantic versioning is like MAJOR.MINOR.PATCH which every number increments based on the type of the changes.